CollegiumAcademicum/collegiumacademicum.de/content/pages/internet/index.en.md

 1. download the [profile](ca_wifi.mobileconfig).
 2. open settings
-3. click on profile downloaded
+3. click on profile downloaded (alternative: Privacy&Security -> Profiles -> + and select the file)
 4. click install
-5. enter username and password and click on finish
+5. enter username and password and click on ready
-6. Select and connect the Wifi CA.
+6. select the Wifi CA and connect.

 ## Windows